Improving lithium-ion battery safety

 Safe disposal

 Do not throw any lithium-ion batteries in your rubbish or recycling bin.
-A fire may ignite during waste collection, transportation, handling and processing.
+A fire could ignite during waste collection, transportation, handling and processing.

-Undamaged batteries (not swollen, punctured, or leaking) from small electronic devices and cell phones can be safely disposed of in a battery recycling bin.
+Take undamaged, handheld batteries from small electronic devices to a battery recycling bin.
 Ensure the terminals are covered with clear, adhesive tape to prevent any potential fires with other rubbish and materials.
-For disposal of batteries from vapes, contact your local council for advice and further information.

 Report a product safety concern

-If you become aware of an unsafe situation or item, whether or not anyone has been injured:
+If you become aware of an unsafe situation or item, whether or not anyone has been injured, alert the supplier about the issue and report it to NSW Fair Trading by calling 13 32 20 or by making a complaint online.

-- You can also report the unsafe product to Product Safety Australia.
+You can also report the unsafe product to ACCC Product Safety.
+Check out their product safety recall list first.

 Responding to an emergency